Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Free VPNs to Avoid on Firestick

-Most free VPNs don’t work well on Fire TV devices because very few have the necessary requirements for easy setup and use: a native Fire OS app, an apk file, or compatibility with routers.
+Most free VPNs don’t work well on Fire TV devices simply because very few meet the basic requirements: a native Fire OS app, an APK file you can sideload, or router compatibility.

 Hide.me

-Hide.me offers a very safe free VPN, with many advanced privacy settings, however its speeds are incredibly slow, it doesn’t unblock most geo-restricted apps, and it no longer allows P2P traffic on its free servers.
+Hide.me is a very safe free VPN, with plenty of advanced privacy settings.
+Unfortunately, its speeds were painfully slow in my testing, it failed to unblock most geo-restricted apps, and it no longer allows P2P traffic on free servers.

 Avira Phantom

-Avira’s free VPN doesn’t have a Firestick app, has no router support, and it limits usage to a paltry 1GB per month.
-There is absolutely no reason for using it on your Fire TV device.
+Avira’s free VPN has no Firestick app, no router support, and a paltry 1GB monthly allowance.
+I can’t think of a single reason to run it on a Fire TV device.

 TunnelBear

-TunnelBear’s free service is largely ineffective at bypassing streaming geo-blocks.
-There is also no Firestick app or router support, so using it on a Fire TV device is unnecessarily awkward and complicated.
+TunnelBear’s free service is largely ineffective against streaming geo-blocks.
+With no Firestick app or router support either, getting it onto a Fire TV device is more trouble than it’s worth.

 Hotspot Shield

-Similarly to Avira VPN, and surprisingly considering its popularity, Hotspot Shield doesn’t offer a native Fire TV Stick app.
+Like Avira, and surprisingly for a service this popular, Hotspot Shield doesn’t offer a native Fire TV Stick app.

 Hola Free

-Hola Free VPN logs all your streaming activity, and shares your idle bandwidth with other Hola users.
-Hola VPN puts your internet privacy at risk, so you must not use it.
-Avoid at all costs.
+Hola Free VPN logs all of your streaming activity and shares your idle bandwidth with other Hola users.
+That’s a serious risk to your privacy, so I’d avoid it entirely.

 Netflix Error Code When Streaming on a Firestick

-If you’re using a free VPN on your Fire TV Stick to watch Netflix, you’ve likely come across this error message:
+If you’re using a free VPN on your Fire TV Stick to watch Netflix, you’ve probably run into this message:

 “Oops, something went wrong… You seem to be using an unblocker or proxy.”